The Architect Collection

-Our Architect Collection is composed of an American Oak timber top layer bonded on to an engineered base to ensure stability.
+Our Architect Collection is composed of an European Oak timber top layer bonded on to an engineered base to ensure stability.
 The boards come pre-finished in a smoked base with a black stain in the low grain, accentuating the grain and darkening the overall colour.

 The boards are tongue and grooved on ends and sides.
 They are sold with a flat Aluminium Oxide, UV resistant, low VOC coating.
 30% of product is sold as random shorts and product is graded ABCD which means some boards will be clean and others will feature knots.

 189mm W x 1830mm L x 20mm D

 260mm W x 2200mm L x 20mm D